 Blueprints are essential for formalizing and standardizing procedures and workflows so everyone is on the same page.
 Whether that relates to ticket escalation strategies or follow up with users, putting things down on paper is always a helpful exercise.

 Using a blueprint also allows you to iron out any internal issues that might cause friction with the proper delivery of your company's services.
 It also means empowering your team to create a fully streamlined customer satisfaction process.

 Collect and act on customer feedback

-Feedbacks are essential because they help your business identify gaps between what your customer expects from you and what they're actually being given.
-Customer retention is only attainable when the customers feel like their voices are heard.
-Customers feel their contribution is valued when they see that their feedback has resulted in some actions.
+Customer feedback is essential because it helps your business identify gaps between what your customer expects from you and what they're actually being given.
+Customer retention is only attainable when customers feel like their voices are heard.
+And customers feel like their contribution is valued when they see that their feedback has resulted in some perceivable change.
 This could include adding accessibility features for certain types of customers, for example, or adding additional features and services, provided they are in line with your business goals.

-By listening to and implementing customer feedback, you'll be rewarded with loyal existing customers that will increase their lifetime value as they continue to use your service.
-Your CSAT is a valuable tool that can elevate the status of your business, and measuring it will be essential to creating a great feedback loop.
-The customers that witness a positive experience will always be the best possible advocates for your business in the long term.
+By listening to and implementing customer feedback, you'll be rewarded with loyal customers that will increase their lifetime value as they continue to use your service.
+The customers who go through a positive experience will always be the best possible advocates for your business in the long run.

 Customer support software to improve your CSAT